noScribe

 - If you are ready, click the Start-button in the bottom left.
 Cancel will abort the process.

-- Be aware that a one-hour interview can take two to five hours processing time and will put a heavy load on your machine.
+- Be aware that a one-hour interview can take up to three hours processing time and will put a heavy load on your machine.
 Doing this on battery-power is not recommended.

-- A progress bar at the bottom of the app will show how far you are into the whole process.
+- A progress indicator at the bottom of the app will show how far you are into the whole process.

 - The main window will log progress-messages and errors.
 It will also show the text of your interview during the last step of the transcription.